Council service announcements in relation to COVID-19

 Playgrounds, outdoor communal gym equipment and outdoor skate parks are open with physical distancing required at all times.

-Oxygen Youth Space has reopened as of Monday 17 November.
+Oxygen Youth Space is open.
 There are capacity restrictions and COVIDSafe measures and adjustments in place.
-Youth support is always available, and we can now meet you face-to-face (call us on 9389 8645 or email Sarah Rocca to make an appointment).
+Youth support is always available, and we can meet you face-to-face (call us on 9389 8645 or email Sarah Rocca to make an appointment).

-Upon entry, patrons are required to sanitise their hands and register their attendance.
+Upon entry, patrons are required to wear a fitted face mask (if over 12 years old), sanitise their hands and register their attendance.

 Personal hygiene must be applied, as your safety is our priority.
-Patrons are encouraged to wear masks even when outdoors if you cannot physically distance by 1.5 metres.
+Patrons should wear masks when outdoors if you cannot physically distance by 1.5 metres.

 The following sessions will be running from the Oxygen Youth Space.